 - Crush the shortbread cookies by placing them into a ziplock bag and rolling over them with a rolling pin or pestle so that they are crumbly but still have some chunks remaining.

-- Then add the vegan butter, golden syrup, brown sugar and cocoa powder to a pot or saucepan.
+- Then add the vegan butter, syrup, sugar and cocoa powder to a pot or saucepan.

 - Heat up stirring gently until it melts into a thick hot chocolate sauce.